 Pregnant mothers typically work with either a midwife or an obstetrician, but not both.
 Our midwives will refer women with health problems or higher-risk pregnancies to obstetricians, and will often work in partnership with them in the event that a cesarean birth is needed.

 The Midwives Clinic is located near Northwest Hospital’s main campus in the Northwest Outpatient Medical Center, Suite 190, 10330 Meridian Ave.
-N. For more information, or to make an appointment, call 206.668.6670 or visit
+N. For more information, or to make an appointment, call 206.668.6670

 For more information visit our